bridget72/mito/README.md

 # Segmenting mitochondira from astroyte with Michailovich flow

+By default, running 3d_flow.py will plot the contour on slice at half depth of the whole stack.
+Result will then be saved to ./save/, and can then be smoothed as gheat3d.m and be plotted as shwon in anim.ipynb.

 For 2D data, results were plotted in 2D result.ipynb and animations were saved to .anim/2d